goauthentik/authentik/website/docs/installation/kubernetes.md

 title: Kubernetes installation
 ---

-You can install authentik to run on Kubernetes using Helm Chart
+You can install authentik to run on Kubernetes using Helm Chart.

 ### Requirements